rerun-io/rerun/examples/python/gesture_detection/README.md

 - ***Running modes*:** By default, this example streams images from the default webcam.
 Another webcam can be used by providing a camera index with the `--camera` option.
 Alternatively, images can be read from a video file (using `--video PATH`) or a single image file (using `-image PATH`).
 Also, a demo image can be automatically downloaded and used with `--demo-image`.
 Also, a demo video can be automatically downloaded and used with `--demo-video`.
 - ***Limiting frame count*:** When running from a webcam or a video file, this example can be set to stop after a given number of frames using `--max-frame MAX_FRAME`.

+# Overview

+Use the [MediaPipe](https://google.github.io/mediapipe/)  Gesture detection and Gesture landmark detection solutions to track hands and recognise gestures in images and videos.

+Logging Details:

+1. Hand Landmarks as 2D Points:

+   - Extracts hand landmark points as normalized 2D coordinates.

+   - Utilizes image width and height for conversion into image coordinates.

+   - Logs the 2D points to the Rerun SDK.

+2. Hand Landmarks as 3D Points:

+    - Detects hand landmarks using MediaPipe solutions.

+    - Converts the detected hand landmarks into 3D coordinates.

+    - Logs the 3D points to the Rerun SDK.

+3. Gesture Detection Results:

+    - Utilizes the Gesture Detection solution from MediaPipe.

+    - Logs the results of gesture detection as emoji

 # Logging Data